coerulus/Voron-Trident-R2-9mm-belt-MOD/README.md

-This modification adapts the Voron Trident R2 for 9mm wide belts, improving belt tracking and reducing maintenance requirements.
+Voron Trident R2 – 9mm Belt Mod

-Key changes:
+⚠️ UNTESTED RELEASE

+This modification enables 9mm belt usage on the Voron Trident R2.
+All parts are designed and ready for printing, but have not yet been assembled or tested on a physical machine.

+Changes:

-M5 heat-set inserts replaced with standard M5 nuts for easier sourcing and assembly
+M5 nuts replace heat-set inserts

-Belt tensioners redesigned for optimal 9mm belt tensioning
+Modified belt tensioners

-A-side stepper motor orientation flipped to accommodate the wider belt path
+A-side stepper motor flipped

+Reinforced structural parts

+Status: 🔴 Untested – use at your own discretion.

+Pull requests and test results are highly appreciated!

 <img width="1455" height="809" alt="r2" src="https://github.com/user-attachments/assets/2d5292de-1e4f-4fee-af01-762f499c78c6" />